 Effective PAD management often requires a team approach, involving:

 A multidisciplinary approach, including lifestyle modifications, medication management, wound care, and a collaborative care team, can significantly improve health outcomes and quality of life for elderly individuals with PAD.
 For assistance or questions about PAD management, please contact Arrae Health.
-Also we provide Vitamin B12 Injections service at Arrae Health.
+We Also provide Vitamin B12 Injections service at Arrae Health.

 Ans: Common early signs of PAD include leg pain or cramping during walking or exercise, numbness or tingling in the feet, and slow-healing sores or ulcers.